Home

 HISTORY

-Indiana Prison Writers Workshop (IPWW) was founded in September 2018 by Debra Des Vignes who taught a single creative writing class to ten men at Plainfield Correctional Facility.
-Since then, IPWW has grown into an organization with a team of nine facilitators who use a single curriculum to lead writing workshops inside five Indiana state prisons; three prisons in Alabama; and the Cook County Jail in Chicago, Illinois.
+Indiana Prison Writers Workshop (IPWW) was founded in September 2018 by Debra Des Vignes who taught a single creative writing class to ten men at Plainfield Correctional Facility in Plainfield, Indiana.
+Since then, IPWW has grown into an organization with a team of nine facilitators who use a single curriculum to lead writing workshops inside five Indiana state prisons; three prisons in Alabama; the Cook County Jail in Chicago, Illinois; soon to be in Kentucky.

 ABOUT

-In a world that often looks down upon those who have made mistakes, the Indiana Prison Writers Workshop stands as a beacon of hope, offering incarcerated individuals the chance to transform their lives through the power of words, accessing deeper levels of the heart.
+In a world that often looks down upon those who have made mistakes, the Indiana Prison Writers Workshop provides a guiding light, offering incarcerated individuals the chance to transform their lives through the power of words, accessing deeper levels of the heart.
 This unique program has not only proven that writing has therapeutic benefits, but has also demonstrated how education and creativity can break down barriers and bring about positive change within the prison system.

 Contact us: